glurp/ang/README.md

 * keyboard textual input are sending/display on all other player

 TODO:
-* global score
-* a game with start, end, score
-* list of current players
+* display list of current players, with name

 Inspiration